MartaCarayol/isomir_target_predictions/README.md

 ### script_scanmir.R

 This module contains an R script developed to simplify the usage of [scanMiR](https://github.com/ETHZ-INS/scanMiR/tree/master) for users with custom sequences.
 It employs the trained model from [github.com/kslin/miRNA_models/tree/master/cnn](https://github.com/kslin/miRNA_models/tree/master/cnn) described in [this paper](https://www.biorxiv.org/content/10.1101/414763v1), predicting relative KD values and defining a KdModelList object.
-The result is a .csv file with the number of target sites of each type found in the 3'UTR region of each protein-coding transcripts (grouped into 8mer, 7mer, 6mer and non-canonical), including the number of canonical and non-canonical target sites in other regions (ORF), as well as the repression value (result of applying findSeedMatches() function with a KdModelList object).
+The result is a .csv file with the number of target sites of each type found in the 3'UTR region for each protein-coding transcripts (grouped into 8mer, 7mer, 6mer and non-canonical), including the number of canonical and non-canonical target sites in other regions (ORF), as well as the repression value (result of applying findSeedMatches() function with a KdModelList object).

 Here is an example of how to use the script employing the system command: